Mediator, Kaitakawaenga

 - conduct hearings to investigate legal issues

-- meet with individuals involved in legal processes to provide information and clarify issues
+- meet with people involved in legal disputes

 Social